Eczema herpeticum: Treatment

 It can be treated with systemic antiviral drugs, such as aciclovir or valganciclovir.
 Foscarnet may also be used for immunocompromised host with Herpes simplex and acyclovir-resistant Herpes simplex.

 Epidemiology

-Even though the disease may develop at any age it is mostly present in childhood.
+Even though the disease may develop at any age, it is mostly present in childhood.
 Those who are affected typically have pre-existing cutaneous condition like atopic dermatitis.

 History

 Eczema herpeticum was first described by Hungarian dermatologist Moriz Kaposi in 1887.
 Fritz Juliusberg coined the term Pustulosis varioliformis acute in 1898.
-Eczema herpeticum is caused by Herpes simplex virus HSV1, the virus that causes cold sores; it can also be caused by other related viruses.
+Eczema herpeticum is caused by Herpes simplex virus HSV-1, the virus that causes cold sores; it can also be caused by other related viruses.